Documentation

 • A fully qualified domain name for outgoing email.

-Creating an Email Domain
+Creating an email domain

-To create and configure a new email domain in Configuration.
+To create and configure a new email domain in Configuration:

-1. Search Configuration for Email Domain.
+1. Search Configuration for email domain.

-2. In the results, select Email Domain.
+2. In the results, select Email Domains.

-3. Click on the + Add Outbound Route button.
+3. Click + Add Outbound Route.

 Details

-Turning this on will allow any email that has been sent to this domain to be processed by the SMTP service and allow it to be routed to the appropriate mailbox.
+• Enable processing of incoming mail on this route.
+When this is ON, any email that has been sent to this domain is allowed to be processed by the SMTP service and routed to the appropriate mailbox.

-When a new user is created a personal mailbox is created and associated with that user.
-When this feature is enabled, each new user will be automatically allocated an email address using this domain name.
-The Address Format can then be used to set the format of the username.
+• Automatically create an address for this route when a new mailbox is created.
+When a new user is created, a personal mailbox is created and associated with that user.
+When this is ON, each new user will be automatically allocated an email address using this domain name.
+The Address Format dropdown can then be used to set the format of the username.

-Enable DKIM
+Enabling DKIM

 DomainKeys Identified Mail (DKIM) is an email authentication method designed to make sure messages aren’t altered in transit between the sending and recipient servers and to detect forged sender addresses in email (email spoofing), a technique often used in phishing and email spam.

-Choose between 1024 and 2048 bits for your key size.
+• DKIM Key Size.
+Choose between 1024 and 2048 bits.

 Note

-Once the domain has been saved, you will be presented with a DKIM Key
+Once the domain has been saved, you will be presented with a DKIM key.

 Option 1: DNS Routing